agda/agda-stdlib/notes/installation-guide.md

 Installation instructions
 =========================

+Note: the full story on installing Agda libraries can be found at [readthedocs](http://agda.readthedocs.io/en/latest/tools/package-system.html).

 Use version v1.7 of the standard library with Agda 2.6.2.

 1. Navigate to a suitable directory `$HERE` (replace appropriately) where